 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-If you have any questions, or comments, feel free to contact me anytime, e-mail me, or stop by to see me.
+And if you have any questions or comments, feel free to contact me anytime, e-mail me at firstname.lastname@example.org, or stop by to see me.

 Thanks and be safe,